uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 - The new Salt and any new dependencies will get into Leap from SLE.

 NOTE: SLMicro 6.0 works differently than SLE15, as it does contain Python 3.11 in the base channels.

+#### Other OSes where we still ship the classic Salt package:
+- SLE12 (Adv.
+System Administration Module): Do not upgrade to Salt 3008 - this module is already EOL and not included in LTSS.
+Salt Bundle only.
+- Ubuntu 20.04 (client tools): Do not upgrade to Salt 3008 - drop the classic Salt package for the new 5.1 client tools.
+Salt Bundle only.
+- RHEL8 and clones (client tools): Do not upgrade to Salt 3008 - drop the classic Salt package for the new 5.1 client tools.
+Salt Bundle only.

+#### Salt Bundle:
+The upgrade of Salt Bundle to 3008 will happen for all Uyuni and SUSE Manager supported client OSes via their respective client tools channels at the same time that we upgrade Salt in SLE15.

 ### New dependencies for Salt 3008.